AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-client-data-layer/data-layer-customize.md

     }
     ```

 1. Open the file `BylineImpl.java` at `core/src/main/java/com/adobe/aem/guides/wknd/core/models/impl/BylineImpl.java`.

-    This is the implementation of the `Byline` interface and is implemented as a Sling Model.
+It is the implementation of the `Byline` interface and is implemented as a Sling Model.

 1. Add the following import statements to the beginning of the file:

     ```java
     import java.util.HashMap;